apollo

 Once the treatment has been completed, the individual must wait for at least seven days before indulging in sexual activity again.
 He/she might need a follow-up test to ensure that the infection has subsided completely.

-If the symptoms do not recede after treatment, the patient might have antibiotic resistance.
-This happens because certain types of gonorrhoeae bacteria do not respond to antibiotics.
+The patient might have antibiotic resistance if the symptoms do not recede after treatment.
+This happens because certain types of gonorrhoea bacteria do not respond to antibiotics.
 In such cases, the patient will require a higher dosage of different antibiotics for longer durations.

 Urology